anappellegrino/anappellegrino.github.io/index.md

 ## About

-Ana Paula Pellegrino is a Ph.D.
-Candidate in the Comparative Politics subfield at Georgetown University's Department of Government.
-She will be the Gerhard Casper Postdoctoral Fellow in Rule of Law at the Center on Democracy, Development and the Rule of Law (CDDRL) at the Freeman Spogli Institute for International Studies (FSI) at Stanford University for the 2025-26 academic year and is an incoming Assistant Professor at the School of Government at the Pontifical Catholic University of Chile, in Santiago, where she will begin in July 2026.

-Her work combines quantitative and qualitative data and methods to study criminal and political violence, with a particular interest in Latin America.
-Her research agenda includes projects on state and non-state armed actors, including police and criminal groups; micro-dynamics of violence; as well as war outcomes.
-In addition to support from Georgetown University, her research is funded by [Fundação Estudar's Leaders](https://www.estudar.org.br/) program, and the [Harry Frank Guggenheim Foundation's Emerging Scholars](https://www.hfg.org/2023-emerging-scholars/) program.
+I am the incoming Gerhard Casper Postdoctoral Fellow in Rule of Law at the Center on Democracy, Development and the Rule of Law (CDDRL) at the Freeman Spogli Institute for International Studies (FSI) at Stanford University and incoming Assistant Professor at the School of Government at the Pontifical Catholic University of Chile, in Santiago, where I will begin in July 2026.
+I study criminal and political violence, with a geographic focus on Latin America.
+I am particularly interested in understanding armed actors, including police and armed groups, their attitudes and behaviors.
+My book project investigates why police form armed groups.
+I received my Ph.D. in Government at Georgetown University in the Comparative Government subfield in 2025.
+In addition to support from Georgetown University, my research has been supported by [Fundação Estudar's Leaders](https://www.estudar.org.br/) program, and the [Harry Frank Guggenheim Foundation's Emerging Scholars](https://www.hfg.org/2023-emerging-scholars/) initiative.

-Originally from Brazil, Ana Paula holds a BA and an MA in International Relations and an MA in Data Science from the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
-Outside of academia, she has worked in Brazilian civil society organizations conducting research and advocacy, developing technology and spearheading philanthropic strategies in organizations such as the [Igarapé Institute](https://igarape.org.br/), [ImpulsoGov](https://www.impulsogov.org/) and the [República Institute](https://republica.org/).
-She also organizes the [Violence, Instability and Peace Workshop](https://vip-workshop.github.io/), a feedback-focused virtual seminar series established in 2022.

 ## Research

-### Dissertation Project: The Warrior's Paradox: The Rise of Parapolice Groups in Brazil  (*in progress*)
+### Book Project: The Warrior's Paradox: The Rise of Parapolice Groups in Brazil  (*in progress*)

-This book-length dissertation project explores armed criminal group formation and interaction with police in Brazil.
+This project explores armed group formation and interaction with police in Brazil.
 I conduct a cross-case comparison between Rio de Janeiro and São Paulo from the 1980s to 2000s, tracing the emergence of armed criminal groups and police institutional development.
 I have conducted over two years of fieldwork, completing dozens of elite interviews and collecting thousands of administrative records.

 ### Peer-Reviewed Publications